 What I did have was a bunch of ¾” rigid (metal) electrical conduit.
 While I considered running the bars vertically, I decided to save a little effort by running them horizontally, for a total of five bars at about 40” each or 1 and ¾ of two 10’ sticks of electrical conduit.
 I cut them to length on my chop saw.

 To make a frame, I took two 2x4s and ripped them in half using my table saw.
 I cut my members to the exact length, two long ones and two shorter ones.
 Laying out on my temp work table, I labeled top/bottom, front/back and up/down.
 It was as this point that I determined my bar spacing.
 I took my two vertical members and using a method that worked with making a metal rail a few years back, I sat them side by side and found the center of each, lengthwise.
 I then clamped them together and marked across each board at its centerpoint using a speed square.

-To assemble, I would do a real quick mortise and tenon, combining the table and shop saw with a little light chisel work.
+To assemble, I would do a real quick and dirty mortise and tenon, combining the table and shop saw with a little light chisel work.
 I test fit everything, and once I was happy enough, I finished with the markings for the remaining rail positions.
 Having laid out and looking at the length of the entire assembly, I worked out from the middle creating a 3 ½ inch spacing.
 I then drilled a 7/8” deep hole at each marked location with a 15/16” paddle bit (roughly the outside diameter of my ¾” electrical conduit).